 Treat Your Body As Your Beloved

-Recently, I have been really going deeper into the practice of relating to my somatic experience as it arises.
+Recently, I’ve been going deeper into the practice of relating to my somatic experience as it arises.
 Somatic experience is simply what you feel in your body without describing it in words.
 Everyone is capable of doing this.
 We were born doing this.
 If you want to try now, just scan your body and notice the primary sensations in your body without labelling them.
 You may notice your mind wanting to categorise and analyse, and that is fine, but know that you have the capacity to relate to your experience in this primal, innocent way.
 If you want a technical word for this practice, you could call it ‘interoception’.

-This practice is so simple, but please don’t be misled by its simplicity.
+This practice is so simple.
+But please don’t be misled by its simplicity.
 It is also the most profound healing practice, when properly understood and correctly applied.
 It is commonly used in the treatment of trauma.
 See these books here and here as good examples.

 So my current practice – which I want to share with you – connects this somatic experiencing with the Sufi idea of the human relationship with the divine as being comparable to that between a Lover and his/her Beloved.
 When a sensation or feeling comes up in your body, see if you can relate to this somatic wisdom as though it were a really, deeply caring, unconditionally loving figure giving you vital information – like a precious gift.
 This practice is to be used for both ‘pleasant’ and ‘unpleasant’ feelings.